2009 Mercedes-Benz CLK

 Nonetheless, the 5.5-liter V8 in the CLK550 is a significant, noticeable step up, from both the CLK350 and the previous CLK500 models.
-With 382 horsepower and nearly 400 pound-feet of torque, acceleration here is thrilling.
-Capable of accelerating from 0 to 60 mph in just 5.1 seconds, the CLK550 is high performance by nearly any definition.
+With 382 horsepower and 391 pound-feet of torque, acceleration is thrilling.
+Capable of accelerating from zero to 60 mph in just 5.1 seconds, the CLK550 is high performance by nearly any definition.
 Slam the accelerator at any speed and what follows, almost instantaneously, is a satisfying, muted growl from the exhaust and a whoosh of speed.

 Both the CLK350 and CLK550 are equipped with the seven-speed automatic, and we like this transmission.
 Beyond the extra gears, its control program works better than that on the Mercedes automatics of previous years.
-This one doesn't slack off when you need it most, kicking down to a lower gear fast, sometimes three gears at once, if you slam the accelerator hard.
+This one doesn't slack off when you need it most, quickly kicking down to a lower gear, and sometimes shifting down three gears at once if you slam the accelerator hard.
 Alternate shift buttons, which allow selection of a specific gear, are located on the back of the steering wheel hub, right where fingers wrap around the spokes.
 The touch-shift manual mode works nicely.

 With its smooth aerodynamics, generally quiet manners and excellent anti-skid electronics, the rear-drive CLK Coupe is suitable for all-season use, in our view.
 Snow tires would remove any reservation, even in regions with lots of snow.